Learning Complex Teamwork Tasks Using a Given Sub-task Decomposition: Introduction

+We conjecture that \ac{MARL} approaches can learn complex target tasks more efficiently by first training policies in each sub-task, followed by combining the sub-task policies and fine-tuning them in the target task.
+We explore the feasibility of this approach in experiments with human-designed sub-task curricula using standard \ac{MARL} techniques building on top of the \ac{PPO} algorithm \cite{schulmanProximalPolicyOptimization2017}.
+We find that using such an approach, we can learn to solve multi-agent tasks which are difficult for current state-of-the-art \ac{MARL} algorithms, suggesting an interesting avenue for future \ac{MARL} research and practitioners.

-We evaluate \ac{MEDoE} in two different multi-agent environments, \emph{Chainball} and \emph{Overcooked}.
-Our experiments show that \ac{MEDoE} can enable the use of a sub-task curriculum to significantly accelerate \ac{MARL}, even where naïve approaches which use standard MARL techniques for fine-tuning fail. \Ac{MEDoE} is able to solve the Chainball task (\cref{sec:chainball}) where training from scratch converges to a suboptimal policy.
-Additonally, \ac{MEDoE} learns to solve the complex Overcooked task (\cref{sec:overcooked}), which is not solved by other baselines even when using 5 times as many training timesteps as \ac{MEDoE}. \Ac{MEDoE} can extend any actor-critic method, and can be used with any number of agents. \Ac{MEDoE} can also be used in situations where the size of the team in the complex target task may not be known during training in the simple sub-tasks, allowing for flexibility with respect to the target team composition, and re-use of sub-tasks in curricula for different target tasks.
+However, we also identify two issues with the naive application of standard \ac{MARL} techniques to fine-tuning: \begin{enumerate*} \item miscoordinated exploration leading to convergence to sub-optimal equilibria; and \item agents forgetting useful skills they obtained during sub-task training. \end{enumerate*} To address these issues, we further propose an approach called \emph{\ac{MEDoE}} which automatically infers based on sub-task experience replay buffers the circumstances in which an agent has expertise in the complex target task; and then uses the expertise predictions to modulate hyperparameters in the fine-tuning process. \Ac{MEDoE} is a flexible approach that can extend any decentralised execution actor-critic method, and can be used with any number of agents.
+Furthermore, \ac{MEDoE} can also be used in situations where the size of the team in the complex target task may not be known during training in the simple sub-tasks, allowing for flexibility with respect to the target team composition, and re-use of pre-trained agents in fine-tuning for different downstream target tasks.

+Continuing our football example, \ac{MEDoE} might predict that in a defensive scenario in 5-a-side football (\cref{fig:curric}, right) the defender agents have expertise --- i.e., their policies are already near-optimal.
+Assuming these defenders do indeed have expertise, \ac{MEDoE} reduces the likelihood the defenders take exploratory actions, reducing variance caused by exploration, thereby stabilising training of other agent policies.
+Additionally, \ac{MEDoE} reduces the rate at which the defenders forget their existing skills by increasing the coefficient of penalty terms in the policy loss for deviating from their final sub-task policies, and decreasing the entropy bonus coefficient.

+Our experiments show that sub-task decomposition methods can solve complex teamwork tasks in many fewer training timesteps than baseline methods which train from scratch in the target task.
+In some environments, naive fine-tuning approaches are sufficient to outperform from-scratch baselines, but in others our proposed method \ac{MEDoE} is responsible for the improved performance of using sub-task decompositions.